Peckmore/Journey/README.md

 _"As someone who isn’t ‘techy’, I found this to be a really good feature, and one that I could genuinely see myself using in everyday life."_ - Sarah

 _"The intuitive navigation and history stack provides a great visual aid to users, from users who want speed of navigation to those who need reassurance, the design caters for both.
-Simon's attention to detail in executing this and other projects is a joy to follow, from the background research to exploring different implementation approaches all areas are tackled with enthusiasm and creativity whilst keeping his eye firmly on the goal."_ - Miles
+Simon's attention to detail in executing this and other projects is a joy to follow, from the background research to exploring different implementation approaches all areas are tackled with enthusiasm and creativity whilst keeping his eye firmly on the goal."_ - [shropmilo](https://github.com/shropmilo)

+_"I think it would be very helpful and would cut down on the time spent trying to find the right items to purchase when online shopping."_ - Glenice

 _"Finally, a browser history that remembers the way **you** think."_ - [NathanielJS1541](https://github.com/NathanielJS1541)

-_"I think it would be very helpful and would cut down on the time spent trying to find the right items to purchase when online shopping."_ - Glenice

 _"This seems really useful, something I didn't know I might want."_ - Steven